chaoss/wg-evolution/metrics/Issues_Closed.md

 ## Description

 Issues are defined as in [Issues](Issues.md).
-Issues clsed are those that changed to state closed during a certain period.
+Issues closed are those that changed to state closed during a certain period.

 In some cases or some projects, there are other states